-Chopper carrying Transport CS Kipchumba Murkomen and KAA Chairman Caleb Kositany Crashes in Baringo County during takeoff
+Chopper Carrying Transport CS Murkomen, KAA's Kositany Crashes in Baringo During Take Off

 The duo escaped unhurt after a private chopper they were travelling in crashed as it attempted to take off in Mwachon, Baringo County.

-Below are social media reactions to this breaking news
+Here are social media reactions:

 A helicopter carrying Transport Kipchumba Murkomen and KAA Chairman Caleb Kositany crashes during takeoff in Mwachon, Eldama Ravine.